uPortal-Attic/uportal-home/docs/with-uportal.md

 ## uPortal?

-uPortal a software product implementing the server-side portions of an enterprise portal, with facilities for user authentication, user attribute gathering, groups and permissions, user layouts, content directory modeling, containing JSR-286 Portlets, and administrative functions over all of this.
+uPortal a software product implementing the server-side portions of an enterprise portal, with facilities for user authentication, user attribute gathering, groups and permissions, content directory modeling, containing JSR-286 Portlets, and administrative functions over all of this.

 ## Getting uPortal